Celestial City, Imeko: Buildings

-Plans to build a cathedral at the National Headquarters, Makoko had been initiated and approved by the founder in 1973, but were put on hold when planning began for Celestial City.
+Plans to build a cathedral at the National Headquarters, Makoko, had been initiated and approved by the founder in 1973, but were put on hold when planning began for Celestial City.

 The original plan, revealed in a celestial vision, was for Celestial City to include a huge cathedral, a prayer garden, conference hall, residence for the pastor, inns for each diocese and so on.

 Later, plans were made to build an impressive mausoleum for the prophet.
 Work began, foundations were laid and some pillars erected, but a 2002 report said that the Celestial City was still essentially a building site.
 A market has sprung up to sell religious goods such as candles and vestments, as well as food and drink.

-With no formal facilities, the pilgrims must camp where they can find a place.
+With no formal facilities available, the pilgrims must camp wherever they can.

 When the pilgrims leave, the site becomes virtually deserted.

-Senior Prophetess Rosaline Bola Sodeinde, known as the "spiritual daughter" of the church founder, was reported to be raising funds for building a basilica at Celestial City in 1995.
+Senior Prophetess Rosaline Bola Sodeinde, known as the "spiritual daughter" of the church founder, was reported to have been raising funds in 1995 for the purpose of building a basilica at Celestial City.

-During his short tenure, in 2001 Pastor Ajose ordered that the seminary at Makoko, in the outskirts of Lagos, be transferred to Imeko.
+During his short tenure in 2001, Pastor Ajose ordered that the seminary at Makoko, in the outskirts of Lagos, be transferred to Imeko.

 This was ratified by the board of trustees.

 He also ordained that any Pastor who succeeded him should live at Imeko.

-At Ajose's burial, youths carried placards reading "The emerging pastor must stay in Imeko", "Complete the Celestial city project" and "Don't change Papa Oschoffa's plan for Imeko".
+At Ajose's burial, youths carried placards reading "The emerging pastor must stay in Imeko", "Complete the Celestial city project" and "Don't change Papa Oshoffa's plan for Imeko".

-One of the youth leaders said the people of the town wanted church elders to develop Celestial city faster, making it more than just a burial ground.
+One of the youth leaders said that the people of the town wanted church elders to develop Celestial City faster, making it more than just a burial ground.

 However, despite plans for more construction at the site, little was done.
-In a statement dated 27 January 2009, Evangelist (Prophet) Samuel Olumuyiwa Oshodi said "All projects in the Celestial City, Imeko ... have become major embarrassment to right thinking Celestians – just because we lack Godly leadership".
+In a statement dated 27 January 2009, Evangelist (Prophet) Samuel Olumuyiwa Oshodi said, "All projects in the Celestial City, Imeko ... have become major embarrassment to right thinking Celestians – just because we lack Godly leadership".